polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 ### Events

 Events are a way of letting the outside world know about what's happening inside the contract.
-These are user defined in a struct and decorated with the `#[ink(event)]` macro.
+They are user-defined in a struct and decorated with the `#[ink(event)]` macro.

 Events allow the contract to communicate important occurrences to the outside world.
 They are user-defined by creating a struct and annotating it with the `#[ink(event)]` macro.
 Each field you want to index for efficient querying should be marked with `#[ink(topic)]`.